pangolindex/Grants-Program/README.md

 ## :hammer_and_wrench: Maintenance Grants

-Maintenance Grants are yet another idea to get involved with the Polkadot community.
+Maintenance Grants are yet another idea to get involved with the Pangolin community.
 If you are a user of an open-source library that has gone out of date, or you simply want to work on small new features/fix bugs in these repos, we can support your contributions via a grant.
 We are happy to award rolling grants on a monthly basis, as long as the work done within each time period is performed to a quality standard deemed satisfactory by the grant evaluators.

 The process of applying for a Maintenance Grant is similar to what was already outlined above, but instead of defining very detailed deliverables for each milestone upfront, we will ask you to specify, where possible: